 9. Affirmative Marketing, Minority Outreach, and Fair Housing

-All Applicants for HOME Program funds for Rental and Homebuyer developments containing five (5) or more units must adopt affirmative marketing procedures and follow all affirmative marketing requirements for all HOME-assisted housing.
+All Applicants for HOME Program funds for Rental and Homebuyer developments containing five (5) or more units, or five (5) or more assisted households, must adopt affirmative marketing procedures and follow all affirmative marketing requirements for all HOME-assisted housing.
 Affirmative marketing requirements and procedures must include:

 methods for informing the public, owners and potential tenants about fair housing laws and the policies of the local program;